• Solutions

 • Increase in customer complaints, etc.

-How to optimize routes from the data in your spreadsheet?
+How to optimise routes from the data in your spreadsheet?

-To optimize your delivery or field service operation routes from the information summarised in your Excel or Google Sheets tables, the AntsRoute team has developed several solutions.
+To optimise your delivery or field service operation routes from the information summarised in your Excel or Google Sheets tables, the AntsRoute team has developed several solutions.

-Then, once all these calculations have been made, AntsRoute gives you a complete roadmap for each agent, available on the mobile application allowing to use the Waze or Google Maps navigation system.
+Then, once all these calculations have been made, AntsRoute gives you a complete roadmap for each field worker, available on the mobile application allowing to use the Waze or Google Maps navigation system.

 To optimise your routes effortlessly with AntsRoute, simply import your customer database in .XLS, .XLSX. or .CSV format by following these instructions, or by contacting our support by phone.